-The Practice was formed in 2004 by Alun Nicholas, a Chartered Architect from the Welsh School, previously raised in Stourbridge.
-The Practice is an RIBA Chartered Practice, having been a Registered Practice since inception prior to the Chartered scheme being initiated.
+The Practice was formed in 2004 by Alun Nicholas, a Registered Architect from the Welsh School, previously raised in Stourbridge.
+The Practice was previously an RIBA Chartered Practice, having been a Registered Practice since inception prior to the Chartered scheme being initiated, but with Alun having resigned from the RIBA in December 2021 (see below) the accreditation has been forfeited but with no other detriment to the working of the Practice other than the change to the name.

 Alun’s previous experience included early part time work with a sole trader Architect where valuable detailing and on site skills were laid down, followed between degree courses by some 18 months with Broadway Malyan in Surrey which was at that time one of the largest Practices in the Country.
 Prior to qualification Alun therefore had hands on experience at the two extremes of the Architectural profession which he maintains has been a strong foundation to his career.
 Choosing Cardiff and the Welsh School, Alun was subjected to a science based first degree giving a practical approach to design, and their ‘fast track’ Part II RIBA qualification.
 The second degree took only from September through to the following June, rather than the two years academic study necessary at other institutions, certain preparatory work having been undertaken during the ‘year out’ between degrees; Alun is therefore no stranger to intensive work and deadlines!
 Graduating from his second degree during the summer of 1991, Alun found himself in the midst of recession and with the promised position at Broadway Malyan no longer available, that company having halved in size in the intervening period.
 Whilst it took four months, Alun persevered with job applications Countrywide as far afield as Cockermouth in the north and Lewes to the south.
 Finally, in the period of one week he received offers of two temporary six month positions and a permanent position, the latter being no more distant than three miles from his home.
 Opting for the permanent position, but mentally treating it as a temporary one until times improved, Alun started work with Level Seven Architects, formerly of the Waterfront at Brierley Hill …and remained there for the best part of 14 years!